noetl/noetl/documentation/docs/reference/architecture_design.md

    * response / error extracted from event.payload for call.done

-4. Evaluate this step’s `case` entries:
+4. Evaluate this step's `case` entries:

    * For each entry: